jqwin/joes_data_projects/bikeshare_data.md

 # Divvy Bikeshare Analysis

-## Data Source:
+**Data Source:**
 This dataset contains information on Divvy Bikes, a bikeshare program that provides residents and visitors of Chicago with a convenient way to explore the city.

-The workspace is set up with one CSV file containing bikeshare activities at the peak of the summer-July 2023.
+The dataset is one CSV file containing bikeshare activities for September 2023.
 Columns include ride ID, bike type, start and end times, station names and IDs, location coordinates, and member type.
-Feel free to make this workspace yours by adding and removing cells, or editing any of the existing cells.

 Questions to answer:
 1. What portion of rides are member versus casual?